jason-p-pickering/pootle/docs/server/project_setup.rst

    difficult for you to find depending on how you installed Pootle.

-As told above, we will be using a GNU layout for the examples.
-A GNU layout means that a given project contains only translation files named by its language code.
+As described  in the section above, for this example we will use a GNU layout.
+A GNU layoutmeans that a given project contains only translation files named by its language code.
 That means that within that project there are no directories, just files.
 This is the simplest layout possible.
-Below you can see an example with two projects using the GNU layout:
+Below you can see an examplewith two projects using the GNU layout:

 ::